 Once your spreadsheet is full of raw-data, it’s time to analyse it.
 Your goal is to put together a competitors profile, determine their advantages, find gaps in their strategies and look for strategic opportunities for you to exploit.

 Highlight the meaningful and usable data with different colours so you can focus more on them rather than the less useful information you’ve gathered.
 This way you can track patterns, similarities, best practices and trends.
 It’s also much easier to scan something that’s colour-coded, rather than black text on white background.

 Reorder you competitors to logical subgroups – are they exclusive to a single problem solution or aggregate different solutions for multiple problems?
 Do they operate in horizontal or vertical markets?
 What business models do they use?
 Make sure you’re not comparing apples to oranges!

 Finally, benchmark the data using a SWOT analysis, and write down a brief, single paragraph finding for every competitor in the last column of our spreadsheet.

 Once you have an overview of your competition, you’ll hopefully discover competitor’s gaps and opportunities in the marketplace for you to take a strategic advantage.
 Your research may even bring bad news, but that too can also be your advantage – you save yourself from swimming with the sharks and you can bring alternative ideas to the table.

-After all these results and effort, if you see a need to have a partner who can help you push forward your store’s UX and UI, take a look of our Usability audit!
+After all these results and effort, if you see a need to have a partner who can help you push forward your store’s UX and UI, take a look of our UX audit!